Sidkhanna96/Blog/System Design/WhatsApp.md

 # Main Topics

 - Websocket connection
-- Pub/Sub -> Multiple chat server talking to each other
+- Pub/Sub -> Users subscribe to topic -> when on chat server the chat server connects to the given topic of pub/sub - when message triggered all chat servers subscribed to the topic receive it.
 - Inbox table for undelivered message per client device basis

 # FR